dotnet/AspNetCore.Docs/aspnetcore/security/authentication/identity-configuration.md

 ### Lockout

 Locks out the user for a period of time after a given number of failed access attempts (default: 5 minutes after 5 failed access attempts).
+Any successful login resets the failed access attempts count and resets the clock.
 The following example shows the default values:

 [!code-csharp[](identity/sample/src/ASPNETv2-IdentityDemo-Configuration/Startup.cs?range=29-30,39-42,50-52)]